Mayroyd

 Mayroyd is a hamlet in Hebden Bridge in West Yorkshire, England.
 It consists of Mayroyd Hall, a Grade II listed building, an associated 17th century cottage (also a Grade II listed building) and Mews.
+Its postal address is Mayroyd Hall, Mayroyd Lane, Hebden Bridge, Calderdale, West Yorkshire, HX7 8NU.

 The first records on a building on the site of Mayroyd Hall was a farm-building called Thornhollin in 1399.
 By 1435, a larger manor house was established here by the name of Meherrode.